 Kauai has 7 beaches that are easily accessible and managed at least in part by the State.
 Today I was going to Lydgate Pond.
 Which was in part constructed in 1970 the year of my birth.

-What this means to you, the visitor, is that you have an area to swim in the ocean and not get hammered by the large waves in the islands.
+What this means to you, the visitor is that you have an area to swim in the ocean and not get hammered by the large waves on the islands.
 It also has that soft sand bottom and none of the tough coral you find at other beaches.
 So, you can swim and feel like Magnum PI without getting taken under by a giant wave.

 It is an amazing location to visit and if you get to come to Kauai do check it out for yourself for swimming in the ocean.

 After checking out the pond, I was ready to eat a water buffalo (hungry).
 This meant it was time with salt water still damn on my swim trunks to grab something to eat.
 I chose to try a local sandwich spot since I still felt I was carrying the ocean around with me.
 Kapa’a Beach Sandwich Shack was where I landed.
 The food was great and fast.
 They offer Deli Sandwiches, Healthy Salads, Wraps, Hot Dogs Chips, Sodas, and Bottled Water.
 It was affordable for the islands and the meat tasted fresh.
 Hard to remember that there are farms on the islands for some fresh meat options.

 After the meal, it was back to the resort.

 I already have changed my approach to living.
 I am moving at a slower pace.
 For me, on this trip, it felt like visiting the Caribbean times two.
 With that I mean I was twice as relaxed and twice as fast.
 The setting here is just that amazing.